 Jevantique Lo (HRT)

-Brand Name: femhrt 0.5 mg/2.5 mcg, Fyavolv, Jevantique Lo, Jinteli
+Brand names: femhrt 0.5 mg/2.5 mcg, Fyavolv, Jevantique Lo, Jinteli

 Ethinyl estradiol is a form of estrogen.
 Estrogen is a female sex hormone necessary for many processes in the body.

-Ethinyl estradiol and norethindrone is a combination medicine used to treat symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation.
+Jevantique Lo (hormone replacement therapy) is a combination medicine used to treat symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation.
 It is also used to prevent osteoporosis.

-Estradiol and norethindrone may also be used for purposes not listed in this medication guide.
+Jevantique Lo may also be used for purposes not listed in this medication guide.

 Do not use if you are pregnant.

-Ethinyl estradiol and norethindrone may increase your risk of developing a condition that may lead to uterine cancer.
-Call your doctor at once if you have any unusual vaginal bleeding while using this medicine.
+This medicine may increase your risk of developing a condition that may lead to uterine cancer.
+Report any unusual vaginal bleeding right away.

-You should not use this medicine if you are allergic to it, or if you have:
+You should not use this medicine if you are allergic to ethinyl estradiol or norethindrone, or if you have:

-abnormal vaginal bleeding that a doctor has not checked;
+unusual vaginal bleeding that has not been checked by a doctor;

-a thyroid disorder;
+a bleeding disorder;

 epilepsy or other seizure disorder;

-How should I take Jevantique Lo (ethinyl estradiol and norethindrone HRT)?
+How should I take Jevantique Lo?

-This medicine may increase your risk of developing a condition that may lead to uterine cancer.
-Your doctor may prescribe a progestin to take while you are using ethinyl estradiol and norethindrone, to help lower this risk.
+Jevantique Lo may increase your risk of developing a condition that can lead to uterine cancer.
+To help lower this risk, your doctor may also want you to take a progestin.
 Report any unusual vaginal bleeding right away.

 Your doctor should check your progress on a regular basis (every 3 to 6 months) to determine whether you should continue this treatment.
 Self-examine your breasts for lumps on a monthly basis, and have regular mammograms.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medicine for a short time.
-Any doctor or surgeon who treats you should know that you are using ethinyl estradiol and norethindrone.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
+Any doctor or surgeon who treats you should know that you are using Jevantique Lo.